UvA-FNWI/LaTeX/_posts/0000-05-01-bibliography.md

       <ol>
           <li> Author(s), title, and journal name.
 The two most common ways to format these three items are: (i) italics for the title of the paper, and ordinary (Roman) font for the author(s) and the name of the journal; (ii) italics for the name of the journal, and ordinary font for author(s) and title.
 The examples below illustrate both styles
 <div class="example" markdown="0">
   C. O'Cinneide and P. Purdue (1986). <i>The M/M/</i>$\infty$<i>queue in a random environment</i>.
-Journal of Applied Probability <b> 23</b>, pp.\ 175-184.
+Journal of Applied Probability <b> 23</b>, pp. 175-184.
 </div>
 <div class="example" markdown="0">
 C. O'Cinneide and P. Purdue (1986).
-The M/M/$\infty$ queue in a random environment. <i>Journal of Applied Probability</i> <b> 23</b>, pp.\ 175-184.
+The M/M/$\infty$ queue in a random environment. <i>Journal of Applied Probability</i> <b> 23</b>, pp. 175-184.
             </div> </li>
           <li>Volume, issue, year, and page numbers.
 In contrast to popular magazines, which begin each issue with page number 1, scholarly journals are grouped into volumes, consisting of two or more issues each, and are paginated consecutively within each volume.
 Thus, an article is (usually) uniquely identified by specifying the volume number (e.g., volume 99) and the page range (e.g., pages 403-422).
 The particular issue within a given volume need not be specified, and usually (though not always) is left out.
-Typically, a journal "volume" is of a size that is suitable for binding as a single volume.
 A journal may issue one or more volumes per year.
-The year of publication (though redundant) is usually indicated in parenthesis after the volume number, which is set in boldface.
-A typical volume/year/page number listing is: 99 (1992), 403-422.</li>
+The AMS convention is that the year of publication is included in parenthesis after the names of the authors  and the volume and pages are presented after the name of the journal.
+A typical volume/page number listing is: 99, pp. 403-422.</li>
            <li>Book references.
 In addition to author and title, book references require the following items: publisher, location, and year of publication.
 These are normally set in ordinary font, in the order given here.</li></ol>
   <li> Many scientists use arXiv to communicatie their research. arXiv is a free distribution service and an open-access archive for scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
 Mathematicians use and cite articles from arXiv very often but bear in mind, articles on arXiv are <b>not</b> peer-reviewed and sometimes they contain errors.
 If you use an article from arXiv be very careful with this.
 Articles from arXiv should also appear in your reference list using the unique code arXiv attributes to each article.
 Below you can find two examples on how to properly refer to such articles:
 <div class="example" markdown="0">